 “It all started for me when I was 8 years old,” a friend of mine recently shared.
 She said, “I would sit at the kitchen table looking at Vogue magazine and even Victoria’s Secret.”
 She would look at the pictures of the women in the magazines and pick out the ones she thought were the prettiest.
 In her mind, it set an expectation that one day she should eventually look like the women in those photos.
-When she got a little older, she realized that she would never look like those girls or even the popular girls she saw in school.
+When she got a little older, she realized that she would never look like those girls or even the popular girls at her school.
 The image in the mirror was a disappointment to her because it didn’t meet a standard of what she thought was pretty.

 Signs of eating disorders are difficult to spot.
 They will deny it when asked and are probably good at hiding it.
 However, a good place to start is with their dieting and exercising habits.
 One girl I know used to tell loved ones that she was too busy to eat.
-Watch out of they start making excuses for not eating or consistently skip meals.
+Watch out if they start making excuses for not eating or consistently skip meals.
 Listen carefully as they talk about their dieting.
 Are they obsessed with calorie count?
 If they go to the bathroom a lot during meals or right after, they may be throwing up.
 Look to see if their face and eyes are red.
 According to the Mayo Clinic, other possible signs are complaining about being fat, constantly weighing herself, obsessing about bodily imperfections, poor dental health, and calluses on her knuckles.

 Most people think anorexia is all about not eating or throwing up after meals (actually, that is bulimia), but it can entail overexercising.
 This could be a difficult one to test, but see how they do emotionally if you suggest they skip their workout for the day.